raspberrypilearning/packaging-your-code/en/step_4.md

 ## Package your code

-Now that you have written some code, you will package it so that other people can install and use it.
+Now you will package your code so that other people can install and use it.

 --- task ---